LukasNichols/SpokaneLibraryWeather/README.md

 South Hill demonstrates the strongest weather-visitation relationship among all locations analyzed.
 The data clearly shows that visitors to South Hill are more influenced by temperature (positively) and snowfall (negatively) than visitors to most other parks.
 The strong relationship between visits and visit change remains consistent.
 For South Hill management, these findings clearly indicate that weather conditions play a meaningful role in visitor behavior.
 This suggests opportunities for seasonal adaptations in programming and amenities, potentially focusing on unique cold-weather offerings to counteract the natural decline in visitation during cooler or snowier periods, while maximizing the park's appeal during warmer seasons.

 <img width="759" alt="Image" src="https://github.com/user-attachments/assets/f277e48c-48a6-4589-b232-174a896c3d32" />
+### South Hill - Final Statement
+Weather has the biggest impact here - warmer days bring more visitors and snowy days keep people away more than at any other park.

 ### 3 - Central Spokane Correlation Analysis
 ### Overview
 This is a correlation matrix for data collected in Central Spokane, with a sample size of 361.
 The matrix shows relationships between various factors including location visits, weather conditions (snowfall, temperatures, snow depth), and changes in visits and temperature.
 The yellow highlights indicate statistically significant correlations at p < .01 (correlation coefficients with absolute values ≥ .135), while lighter highlights indicate significance at p < .05 (correlation coefficients with absolute values ≥ .103).